 Other symptoms may be urinary frequency and/or stress incontinence – passing urine when laughing, coughing or exercising.
 Difficulty with bowel movements is associated with rectocele.
 Intercourse may be difficult or painful in women with prolapse.

 Women without symptoms are often diagnosed with the problem during routine gynecological examinations.
 Symptomatic women are also usually diagnosed by their gynecologist.
-The problem is apparent to these specialists who can diagnose it with a thorough medical history and physical exam.
+Physicians who specialize in gynecology can typically diagnose it with a thorough medical history and physical exam.
 Laboratory testing or imaging studies are rarely needed.

 As with most medical conditions, conservative approaches are employed first, primarily pelvic exercises designed to strengthen the muscles in the entire region.
 Women whose age or physical condition may prohibit exercise may be fitted with a pessary, a vinyl ring inserted in the vagina to hold the prolapse in place.

-If conservative measures fail, surgery may be employed after thorough consultation with specialists.
-Subjects that may be discussed during consultation include the woman's age and general health, desire for future pregnancies, her wish to preserve vaginal function, the degree of prolapse and anatomic conditions that affect decisions as to which surgical procedure to pursue.
+If conservative measures fail, your physician may recommend surgery to help fix vaginal prolapse.
+When you meet with your surgery specialist, you may discuss your age and general health, desire for future pregnancies, wish to preserve vaginal function, the degree of prolapse and anatomic conditions that affect decisions as to which surgical procedure to pursue.
 For instance, a hysterectomy (removal of the uterus) may be required when significant prolapse is present.

 There are two primary approaches depending on the condition.
 Many surgeries are conducted through the vagina, an approach that leaves no scars, while laparoscopy is an increasingly sought after method of repairing prolapse.
 These surgical procedures are conducted through narrow tubes inserted through incisions less than an inch long.
 These procedures have been shown to reduce scarring, blood loss, and hospital stays, and speed recovery times.